awslabs/aws-well-architected-labs/Security/200_Automated_Deployment_of_VPC/README.md

 * An IAM user or role in your AWS account with full access to CloudFormation, EC2, VPC, IAM.
 NOTE: You will be billed for any applicable AWS resources used if you complete this lab that are not covered in the [AWS Free Tier](https://aws.amazon.com/free/).
 * Basic understanding of [AWS CloudFormation](https://aws.amazon.com/cloudformation/), visit the [Getting Started](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html) section of the user guide.
+* We recommend you [clone the Git repository](https://help.github.com/en/articles/cloning-a-repository) for easy access to the AWS CloudFormation templates.

 ## Permissions required
 * IAM User with *AdministratorAccess* AWS managed policy